arjunekk/anamoly/docs/evaluation_report.md

 |---|---|---|
 | **Actual: Good** | 30 (TN) | 2 (FP) |
 | **Actual: Defective** | 66 (FN) | 53 (TP) |

+## Memory Bank Subsample Ratio Experiment

+Capsule, toothbrush, screw, and grid initially underperformed relative to other categories after threshold recalibration (see project history).
+As a follow-up experiment, these four categories' memory banks were rebuilt with a richer subsample ratio (0.25 vs the default 0.1) to test whether a larger reference set of "normal" patch features would improve detection.

+**Results were mixed, not uniformly positive:**

+- **Capsule**: clear improvement (AUROC 0.800→0.925, recall 0.202→0.642)
+- **Toothbrush**: roughly neutral (AUROC 0.831→0.839, recall 0.333→0.367)
+- **Screw**: AUROC improved (0.832→0.886) but recall *decreased* (0.563→0.462) after threshold recalibration on the new score distribution
+- **Grid**: both AUROC and recall decreased (0.825→0.757, 0.544→0.421) —
+  a genuine regression, plausibly because grid's highly repetitive, self-similar texture means a larger memory bank captures more "acceptable normal variation," making subtle distortions harder to distinguish from that broader normal range

+**Decision:** all four categories were kept at the 0.25 ratio despite grid and screw's regression, prioritizing capsule's substantial gain.
+This is a deliberate trade-off, not an oversight — it illustrates that "more reference data" is not a universal improvement for every product category, and that per-category tuning has real, category-specific trade-offs rather than one setting that's globally optimal.